 As I mentioned, you can also dry the orange slices in the oven at a low temp for a few hours, but I love the option of a dehydrator and the round one we have gets a lot of use.
 If you’re thinking of buying one, this one is similar to the one we have and works great.

 I love a good DIY, especially if it’s something I can whip up in just a few minutes.
 These cushion covers I made for the La- Z Boy Lifestyle Meets Comfort blog are perfect to add a pop of colour inside and out.
-Toss them on your patio furniture or on your couch, they’re an easy project and if your kids are older they can help.
+Toss them on your patio furniture or on your couch, but if you don’t even have any patio furniture then I recommend taking a Shop @ wayside furniture house as they offer a great range, this way you can style it up with these cushions you’ve made.
+Making these is an easy project and if your kids are older they can help.
+I wanted some Yellow Cushions for a while, just to brighten up the house a bit!
 If you’ve got a few cushions that need a little love, freshening them with new covers is an easy way to update them and only costs a few dollars.

 All you need are a few materials and to pick a design you like!
 Find the how- to over on the La- Z Boy blog here.